naptha/tesseract.js/docs/performance.md

 Alternatively, if images are being recognized in parallel, then creating a new worker for each recognition job is likely to cause crashes due to resource limitations.
 As each Tesseract.js worker uses a high amount of memory, code should never be able to create an arbitrary number of `workers`.
 Instead, schedulers should be used to create a specific pool for workers (say, 4 workers), and then jobs assigned through the scheduler.
 ### Set Up Workers Ahead of Time
 Rather than waiting until the last minute to load code and data, you can set up a worker ahead of time.
 Doing so greatly reduces runtime the first time a user run recognition.
-This requires managing workers rather than using `Tesseract.recognize`, which is explained [here](./intro.md).
 An example where a worker is prepared ahead of time can be found [here](../examples/browser/basic-efficient.html).

 The appropriate time to load Tesseract.js workers and data is application-specific.
 For example, if you have an web app where only 5% of users need OCR, it likely does not make sense to download ~15MB in code and data upon a page load.
 You could consider instead loading Tesseract.js when a user indicates they want to perform OCR, but before they select a specific image.